ebloc/eBlocPOA/README.md

 Later you should see your account information (balance, account, etc).

 <img width="1088" alt="screen shot 2018-02-12 at 13 38 48" src="https://user-images.githubusercontent.com/18537398/36092942-2fa6c0ac-0ffa-11e8-9664-4f9df315f407.png">

+### **How to attach to eBloc Network Status**

+If you want to see the status of your node on http://ebloc.cmpe.boun.edu.tr:3015 please follow: https://github.com/ebloc/eBloc/issues/2

 ### **Some helpful links**